 Grades will be determined on the basis of the total points earned on three 100-point exams, and the 100 point comprehensive final and any missing or late homework assignments.
 A calculator may be allowed for the exams and quizzes.
-The calculator must be a regular hand-held calculator.
-No other electronic devices are allowed.
+The calculator must be a regular hand-held calculator or the desktop calculator for on-line exams.